PierrePlaziat/MaGeek/README.md

 - Collection gestion
 - Deck building
 - Printing
+- Card scanning (from mjpeg stream url - tested with droidcam)
 - Estimations
 - User system (Currently no validation, first connexion attempt with a user and path will create the account)
 - txt import